AlexandreStang/gametracker/README.md

 5. Seed the database with a test user with `npx prisma db seed`
 6. Run the project locally with `npm run dev`

-Optionally, use `npx prisma studio` for a direct look inside the database.
+If you make any changes to to the Prisma schema, you can push those changes to the database using `npx prisma db push` ( during production) or `npx prisma migrate dev --name [...]` (during development; replace [...] with the name of the migration).
+Optionally, use `npx prisma studio` to directly look inside the database and manually change data.

 ## 📩 Contact